Occasion when you waited a long time for a nice thing (scroll down for cue card)

 ANSWER: Nowadays, I don’t ride a bike as much, but I still enjoy it occasionally.
 It’s a great way to get some fresh air and exercise.

-Describe an occasion when you waited a long time for a nice thing
+Occasion when you waited a long time for a nice thing

 Well, waiting is a part of normal life as we say” waiting can be tough, but with little patience, we can swim through it together “so here I would like to describe a time when I waited for 8 months.
 It was when I was eagerly waiting for the release of the latest iPhone model.
 I had been using an older phone for quite some time and was excited to upgrade to the new features and technology.